Skip to Content

 Wondering where to stay when visiting Neuschwanstein castle?
 Look no further than Hotel Sonne in Füssen.

 We we were so pleased with our recent overnight stay at Hotel Sonne and highly recommend staying there.
-Click here to book a room or read on for our full review!
+Click here to check availability and price or read on for our full review!

 This is NOT a sponsored review.
 We paid for our own room at Hotel Sonne and are not being compensated by the hotel.